 In 2000, the average attention span of a consumer in the United States was 12 seconds.
 Today, that average has fallen to a mere 8 seconds.

-If you are going to convince buyers to stay on your site, you need to do it quickly.
+If you are going to convince buyers to stay on your site, you need to use the valuable resources that you have and do it quickly.
 You can do this with targeted landing pages, site offers and features designed to incite interest and convert these visitors into potential sales leads.

 Some effective types of content that help you obtain leads include: